algebuckina/old-algebuckina-design-website/README.md

 TODO

-implement website layout
+implement website layout (done)

-redesign logo
+redesign logo (done)

-clean up the spagetti code
+clean up the spagetti code (probably will never do)

-add comments so I know what I'm doing
+add comments so I know what I'm doing (no :))

-Add in all noteworthy projects
+Do writeups on all my projects (in progress)

+Find assets for my projects